 In my experience, nearly all wind players and teachers say something like, “blowing from the diaphragm”, whenever they talk about breath control.
 Given the fact that the diaphragm can only draw air into the body this makes about as much sense as, for example “singing from the ears”.
-To add to the confusion, while saying it, they will happily pat their bellies revealing a mistaken belief that this is the area of the body in which the diaphragm does whatever it does.
+To add to the confusion, while saying it, they will happily pat their bellies revealing a mistaken belief that this is the area of the body in which the diaphragm can be found.
 This is quite wrong.
-As you will see, the diaphragm is much higher up than we easily-misled wind-players have been happy to believe.
+As you will see, the diaphragm is much higher up than we easily missled wind-players have been happy to believe.

-There are many established anatomical and physiological facts which we could make use of if we were not so entrenched in traditional, imprecise theories of breathing.
-Those of us with incorrect and unhelpful ideas were usually handed them by our teachers, who got their ideas from their teachers in the previous generation, and so on back into history.
-One of the reasons why these, what might be called, folk-theories persist so strongly is that in practice they often work, simply in terms of getting oneself or a student to play something better.
-However, because they are mostly based on incorrect physiology (the study of how the body works), they are often not useful outside the specific context for which they were concocted and can cause difficulties and confusion when applied to other things.
-The “if it works, use it” theory is fine up to a point, but the problem with sticking to what works rather than seeking an understanding of why it works, is that on occasions when it doesn’t work, one has no deeper theory to turn to in solving problems.
-One is then left with the, “if it doesn’t work use it anyway” approach, with which, probably, most of us are familiar.
+There are some established anatomical and physiological facts which we could make use of if we were not so entrenched in traditional, imprecise ideas about breathing method.
+Those of us with incorrect or unhelpful ideas were usually handed them by our teachers, who got their ideas from their teachers in the previous generation, and so on back into history.
+One of the reasons why these, what might be called folk-theories, persist so strongly is that in practice they often work, simply in terms of getting oneself or a student to play something a bit better.
+However, because they are mostly based on incorrect physiology (the study of how the body works), they are often not useful outside the specific context for which they were thought up and can cause difficulties and confusion when applied to other things.
+The “if it works, use it” theory is fine up to a point, but the problem with sticking to what works rather than seeking an understanding of why and how it works, is that on occasions when it doesn’t work, one has no deeper understanding to turn to for solving problems.
+One is then left with the, “if it doesn’t work use it anyway” approach, with which most of us are probably familiar.

-My interest in all this was sparked off by my surprise on discovering, during my three years of Alexander Technique teacher-training, that the muscle known as the diaphragm is not the one that we use to blow air into a wind instrument.
-Now, if you remember just one thing from reading this article, please make it the following: THE DIAPHRAGM IS A MUSCLE OF INSPIRATION, i.e. of sucking, not blowing.
-No doubt this will come as a big surprise to many, and some perhaps will not wish to know – but I promise it is true.
+My interest in all this was sparked by my surprise on discovering, during my three years of Alexander Technique teacher-training, that the muscle known as the diaphragm is not the one that we use to blow air into a wind instrument.
+Now, if you remember just one thing from reading this article, please make it the following: THE DIAPHRAGM IS A MUSCLE OF INSPIRATION, i.e. of sucking air in, not blowing it out.
+This will come as a big surprise to many, and some perhaps will not wish to know – but it is certainly true.

 There follows some simple anatomy and physiology and a few drawings to help in building up a mental picture.
 Please note that the arrows are to show the direction of movement at the start of the in-breath.